stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 Find the most frequent integer in an array

+## MultiplicationWithoutMultiply

+Given two integers passed as parameter, can you write a method to multiply it and return the result without use "*" operator?

 ## Palindrome

 Determine whether an integer is a palindrome.
 Do this without extra space.